The 17 Most Famous Paintings at the Louvre

 Perugino | 1505 | Oil on Canvas | Department of Paintings

-It was painted by Perugino who name you may not recognize, but he has work in the Sistine Chapel believe it or not.
-It is simply out shadowed by Michelangelo’s vault and Last Judgement, but beautiful nonetheless.
+It was painted by Perugino whose name you may not recognize, but he has work in the Sistine Chapel, believe it or not.
+It is simply out-shadowed by Michelangelo’s vault and Last Judgement, but beautiful nonetheless.

-Pietro Perugino‘s painting connects us with that struggle which is why I believe it is one of the most important and famous paintings in the Louvre.
-It helps us understand the minds of women in the 16th century which is important.
+Pietro Perugino’s painting connects us with that struggle, which is why I believe it is one of the most important and famous paintings in the Louvre.
+Importantly, it helps us understand the minds of women in the 16th century.

 11. La Gioconda (Mona Lisa)